Azure/SaaS-Private-Connectivity/docs/tutorial/part3.md

 ![Managed Application deployment step 2](../../images/app-deploy-step-2.jpg)

-On step 3, **Networking**, you can choose to deploy the managed application to a new Virtual Network and subnet or to an existing one.
+On step 3, **Networking**, you can choose to deploy the Managed Application to a new Virtual Network and subnet or to an existing one.
 In this demo we are going to deploy to a new network and subnet.

 ![Managed Application deployment step 3](../../images/app-deploy-step-3.jpg)